What is a dormant account?

 When there is a complete absence of activity in your account – meaning no withdrawals or deposits were made to your account – it’s usually safe to assume the account has become dormant.

-If your statements or any other communication are returned to the bank, it indicates that they can’t get hold of you.
-They’ll still attempt to contact you in other ways such as by phone, but if this continues for a few months, the account will become dormant.
+If your statements or any other communication are returned to your bank or building society, it indicates that the provider can’t get hold of you.
+They’ll still attempt to contact you in other ways such as by phone or email, but if this continues for a few months, the account will become dormant.

-Reclaim Fund however will keep a portion of the funds for account holders who do come forward to claim their savings.
+Under the scheme, funds can only be transferred from accounts that are dormant for 15 years or more.
+Reclaim Fund will keep a portion of the funds for account holders who do come forward to claim their savings.